List of Marvel Comics characters: G: Gargouille

 Gargouille (Lavinia LeBlanc) is a character appearing in American comic books published by Marvel Comics.
 The character was created by John Ostrander, Joe Edkin and Ivan Reis, and first appeared in Quicksilver #9 (May 1998).
 She is a diminutive mutant who has razor-sharp claws and horns, and bat-like wings with which she could fly.

 Gargouille in other media

 Gargouille makes a non-speaking cameo appearance in the X-Men '97 episode "Remember It" as a resident of Genosha.

 Garko the Man-Frog

 Garko the Man-Frog is a one off villain in Marvel Comics.
 The character was created by Steve Gerber and Frank Brunner and solely appeared in Giant-Size Man-Thing #4 (February 1975).

 Garko was an ordinary human who possessed a vial of chemicals that transformed him into a humanoid frog.
 He runs into Howard the Duck, who had just landed in Cleveland, Ohio and was helped out by a couple of kids.
 The two of them battle.
 During the fight, Garko further mutates into a mindless normal frog and is crushed by a police cruiser.

 Garko the Man-Frog in other media

 Garko appears in Moon Girl and Devil Dinosaur, voiced by Gary Anthony Williams.
+This version claims to have swum in a radioactive lake where he transformed into a humanoid frog.

+Sean Garrison

+Sean Garrison is a psychologist who is introduced as a guest speaker for Xuân Cao Mạnh's graduation.
+Garrison is particularly disliked for his affectionate nature towards mutants, often given the name "mutie-lover".
+Garrison later appeared in New X-Men: Academy X as the psychologist of Kevin Ford.
+Garrison is revealed to be a mutant and the father of X-Men student Laurie Collins, who inherited his pheromone-based powers.